 Haig established five school records, and finished the season third in the nation in save% (0.893) and fifth in GAA playing in Ferguson-Dayes' defensive brand of soccer.

 The 2006 squad became the first in school history to earn a national ranking, peaking at 15th in the nation.
-It was also the first team to advanced to the coveted plateau that is the NCAA Tournament.
+It was also the first team to advance to the coveted plateau that is the NCAA Tournament.
 Success was not limited to the field, as the team set marks in the classroom with the second-highest team GPA, a record number of Red and Black Scholars and members of the AD Honor Roll, as well as the first Academic All-American in school history (Amy Seng).
 Six players earned All-Region honors, three found their name on the All-BIG EAST squads and two players were named All-American (Jamie Craft and Joanna Haig), just the second and third such honored in Cardinal history.
 Craft moved on to a career in professional soccer, enjoying a solid season with the W-League Boston Renegades.

 The fall of 2005 meant the first foray into the BIG EAST, a conference that Ferguson-Dayes had spent seven years in as a player and assistant coach.
 With the jump into one of the elite conferences, it was expected that the Cardinals might stumble in making the jump, but under the guidance of Ferguson-Dayes, the team notched double figure wins for the second consecutive season.
-Three team members were honored by the BIG EAST, lead by junior Jamie Craft, a first-team selection who was also named to two difference All-Region teams.
+Three team members were honored by the BIG EAST, led by junior Jamie Craft, a first-team selection who was also named to two difference All-Region teams.

 Ferguson-Dayes' appointment and success here at Louisville has not gone unnoticed.